Skip to content Skip to main navigation Report an accessibility issue

 The Future

 When HALO is launched, it will mark a new era of space exploration.
-The module’s continued multi-year support of Artemis will provide inspiration and opportunity for many current engineering students, including those at UTK, to become future contributors to the mission.
+The module’s continued multi-year support of Artemis will provide inspiration and opportunity for many current engineering students, including those at UT, to become future contributors to the mission.